Dental SEO: The Ultimate Guide

-With a well defined SEO strategy and implementation (don’t miss this, implementation is key) you can see an increase in your search rankings, an increase of organic traffic to your site, and ultimately drive growth and revenue for your dental practice.
+With a well-defined SEO strategy along with implementation (don’t miss this: implementation is key), you can see an increase in your search rankings, an increase of organic traffic to your site, and ultimately drive growth and revenue for your dental practice.

-Now please don’t misunderstand, search engine optimization is not specific to dental practices.
-It can be applied across any industry or business type (thank you Captain Obvious).
+Of course search engine optimization is not specific to dental practices.
+It can be applied across any industry or business type (thank you, Captain Obvious).

-The fundamentals do not change so the information and concepts in this ultimate guide is not limited to dentists only, it just has a certain spin or focus toward the dental industry because, well, that is what we do at DDSRank.com.
+The fundamentals do not change, so the information and concepts in this Ultimate Guide are not limited to dentists only; it just has a certain spin or focus toward the dental industry because, of course, that is what we do at DDSRank.com.

 Like you, we think the world revolves around dentists (and guys like us help the world revolve around certain ones).